Urdatorn/grc-macronizer/README.md

 - A word is considered 'macronized', when every dichronon in it is mapped to a - or ^ or explicitly marked as problematic.
 - Likewise, a sentence is considered 'macronized', when every word in it is macronized.
 - Hence, the TLG is considered 'macronized' when every sentence in it is macronized.

+- **NB1:** The "paroxytone + short ultima" rule for the penultima *depends on endings having been macronized* since a huge amount of words end on dichrona.
+Likewise, the "paroxytone + long penultima" for the ultima *depends on penultima having been macronized*, to the extent penultima are dichronic.
+Hence these two rules should be run

 _Specifics of the flow chart_
 - Macronizing does not overwrite earlier macrons, i.e. the results of "upstream" macronizing, unless otherwise stated (which does occur).